The Top 11 Best Raw Honey Brands (2021)

-For less than $7, it could be the best store-bought honey, especially considering it’s certified, Brazilian organic honey.
+For less than a fruit smoothie, it could be the best store-bought honey, especially considering it’s certified, Brazilian organic honey.

 So, desert honey, what’s so great about it?
 Well, for starters, you get a different variety compared to mountain or forest honey.
 You have some cactus and mesquite flowers that give off a combination of floral and earthy flavor.
 Other wildflowers add a different level of sweetness too.

 Intense honey lovers, beware.
 Don’t let that deep, rich color fool you.
 This honey is on the mild side as far as raw honey goes.
 So you don’t have to go easy on the drizzle.
-You can even afford to go a little overboard, considering you can get 3-pound jugs for $23.53 each.
+You can even afford to go a little overboard, considering you can get 3-pound jugs.

 One of the mildest honey options, clover gives off a sweet and floral taste.
 But wait, it gets more pleasant with the addition of alfalfa.
 It becomes more delicate, even bringing a hint of vanilla flavor.
 Plus, it smells like being in a clear meadow on a spring day.

-It’s really affordable, too, costing $35 for a 5-pound jar.
+It’s really affordable for a 5-pound jar.
 Don’t worry; we won’t judge if you decide to unleash your inner Winnie the Pooh and indulge in this honey.